 Stop Microsoft Word from marking Contractions as errors

-Word, sometimes will show wavy red underlines for misspelled words or contractions.
+Word will mark Contractions such as “I’m”, “don’t”, etc, as grammatical errors, showing a dotted or red wavy line underneath them. if you do not find it useful, here’s the way to disable it.
+It will show wavy red underlines for misspelled words or contractions.
 The purpose behind featuring this is to discourage informal academic writing.
 So, it is more kind of a “style” issue.
 Nevertheless, you can change this.
 To disable this change, do the following,

 Click the “File” tab residing on the ribbon menu in Microsoft Word.